mertkaracamm/spring_bookstock_api/README.md

 Other Informations:

     --Application hosts on Heroku as above address.
 Heroku connection is managed in the project application-properties files.
 It is shown as the following:
     --Swagger is used for rest endpoints structure.
+Also data modeling is in too.
 Swagger address is showed above.
     --In Addition to Entity jpa annotation datasource structure can also be used in tihs project.
 Datasource config is in config package in the project.